Bunganuc Creek Landmark

 In a Maine Cabin Masters first, Chase and his creative crew help a newlywed couple take a questionable "wedding gift" and turn it into an alpine ski bungalow that would rival those found in the Swiss Alps.

 The Twister Camp

-A couple calls on the Cabin Masters to help save their mountain camp that was leveled by a tornado.
-With an emphasis on outdoor entertaining, Chase and his team add an open second floor and the desired finishing touches to the camp as they race to wrap it up before the first snow falls.
+A couple calls on the Cabin Masters to save their mountain camp that was leveled by a tornado.
+With an emphasis on outdoor entertaining, Chase and his team add finishing touches as they race to finish before the first snow fall.

 A Legacy Preserved

-The Cabin Masters pay tribute to an entomologist and late matriarch of an amazing legacy in West Gardiner, Maine, by restoring two rustic cabins on her 113-acre Wakefield Wildlife Sanctuary.
-With a budget of $35,000, they restore the cabins by adding composting toilets, hand pumps to pull water from the nearby stream and propane heaters and cook stoves.
+The Cabin Masters pay tribute to the late matriarch of an amazing legacy in West Gardiner, Maine, by restoring two rustic cabins on her 113-acre Wakefield Wildlife Sanctuary.

 Golden Years Family Camp